jhackGC/tech-docs-2/Javascript/Tooling/prettier/prettier.md

 Prettier can also understand Flow and TypeScript.

 Prettier is great to use with Visual Studio Code.
-Just download this extension.
+Just download the extension.

 Pro tip: set it to only run Prettier when it detects a Prettier config file.